contrivancecompanychicago/space-station-sim/README.md

  - require an object of type PLATFORM/PLATFORMSMALL etc to be placed object.getAbilities needs to include subobject ability

+multiple pizzas in oven
+ - remove from oven action
+ - add to oven action

 save load view state

 ### PRIORITISED: